LIPS-scheme/lips/docs/docs/lips/sxml.md

                   "Click me!"))))
 ```

-To create instance of this component you use:
+To create an instance of this component, you use:

 ```scheme
 (MessageButton (@ (message "LIPS Scheme")))